Child Custody Laws Attorneys Lawyer Maryland Massachusetts Virginia

 Child custody laws are very complex.
 If you are facing a child custody battle in Maryland, Massachusetts or Virginia, you need to be aware of what factors the court will consider to determine what is in the child’s best interests.
 The court will have to decide who will have primary physical custody and whether the court will order joint legal custody.

-It is critical that you have an excellent Maryland, Massachusetts, or Virginia child custody attorney to guide you through this very difficult time.
+It is critical that you have an excellent Maryland, or Virginia child custody attorney to guide you through this very difficult time.
 Regardless of whether you have just been served with a child custody petition in Maryland, Massachusetts or Virginia or are in the middle of a child custody case, you can count on the Maryland, Massachusetts or Virginia child custody lawyers of SRIS, P.C. for help.

 If you are seeking experienced child custody representation, then contact the Maryland, Massachusetts or Virginia child custody lawyers of SRIS, P.C.
-Our Maryland, Massachusetts & Virginia child custody attorneys are seasoned child custody attorneys.
+Our Maryland & Virginia child custody attorneys are seasoned child custody attorneys.
 They have represented clients with complex child custody issues such as abuse allegations, child kidnapping, UCCJEA cases, parental relocation (one parent moving out of state and taking the child with them), etc. in Maryland, Massachusetts & Virginia.

 However, if the child custody proceedings turn nasty, they will fight hard for you throughout the entire child custody litigation process.